WebAssembly/js-types/proposals/js-types/Overview.md

 ## Extensions to API functions

-Types can be queried by adding the following attributes to the API.
+Types can be queried by adding the following methods to the API.

 * Make [ModuleExportDescriptor](https://webassembly.github.io/spec/js-api/index.html#modules) and [ModuleImportDescriptor](https://webassembly.github.io/spec/js-api/index.html#modules) derive from `ExternType`:
   ```WebIDL